 How much money does a first-time cookbook author earn?

-For print books, if you work with a publisher (like me), you’ll earn an advance and might be paid for photography and your ingredients.
-All publishers and potential books pay sooo differently.
-While respecting confidentiality, I’ve seen first time authors get advances anywhere from $3,000 AUD to $40,000 AUD (usually on the lower end of that scale).
-Your advance is basically a ‘loan’ which you ‘earn back’ through royalties.
+While respecting confidentiality, I've seen first-time authors get advances anywhere from $2,000 USD to $30,000 USD (usually in the middle of that scale).
+Your advance is basically a 'loan' that you 'earn back' through royalties.

 Royalties are usually only 6-12% of the wholesale price of a book so cookbook authors may earn 80 cents to $2 per book.